mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 ### Deploying your application

 Push changes to your GitLab repository and the GitLab build pipeline will automatically deploy your application.
+If your:

-If your build and deploy are successful, please go to the next step to test your deployed application.
+- Build and deploy are successful, [test your deployed application](#testing-the-deployed-application).

-If your build fails please take a look at the build log to see why the build failed.
+- Build fails, look at the build log to see why the build failed.
 Some common reasons the build might fail are:

-1. In-compatible versions of software (e.g. Python run time version might be different from the Python on the build machine).
-Please address this by installing the proper versions of the software.
+  - Incompatible versions of software.
+For example, Python runtime version might be different from the Python on the build machine.
+Address this by installing the required versions of the software.
-1. You may not be able to access your AWS account from GitLab.
-Please, go back and check the environment variables you setup with AWS credentials.
+  - You may not be able to access your AWS account from GitLab.
+Check the environment variables you set up with AWS credentials.
-1. You may not have permission to do deploy a serverless application.
-Please make sure you provide all required permissions to deploy a serverless application.
+  - You may not have permission to deploy a serverless application.
+Make sure you provide all required permissions to deploy a serverless application.

 ### Testing the deployed application